dbsrv/ansible-automation-agent/README.md

 ```

 ### Ansible Config
 This playbook uses customized `ansible.cfg`.
-Feel free to modify.
+Leave it as it is, or modify to fit your need.
 ```
 [defaults]
 host_key_checking =   False